DUNE-DAQ/docs/docs/packages/wibmod/README.md

 ## TODOs

-The `WIBModule` module includes all the functionality of the `WIB2Reader` developed for `artDAQ` except the ability to perform data readout using the WIB spy buffer.
+The `WIBConfigurator` module includes all the functionality of the `WIB2Reader` developed for `artDAQ` except the ability to perform data readout using the WIB spy buffer.
 This functionality is a simplest-working-solution to WIB control.
 `ProtoWIBConfigurator` is an similarly an exact duplicate of the artDAQ